-From shearing sheep to sailing around the world solo: inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly
+From shearing sheep to sailing around the world solo: Inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly

 ‘I’m very impressed by the people who are doing the MGR right now, because it’s so small.
 Chapeau, very impressive,’ he has said in a podcast.

-But for his own next adventure, he felt it was time to go for something bigger.
+But for his own next adventure, he felt it was time to go for something (literally) bigger.

 Bernard sailed on Joshua, so Etienne sails on Bernard